lightning/bolts/05-onchain.md

 If the commitment transaction is theirs, the only way to spend the HTLC output using a payment preimage is for them to use the HTLC-success transaction.
-If the commitment transaction is ours, they could create any transaction using the primage.
+If the commitment transaction is ours, they could create any transaction using the preimage.

 The payment preimage either serves to prove payment (if this node